 But every time I make it, I am a bit annoyed by all the left over peels.
 In fact, I feel this way anytime I eat or use citrus fruit in a recipe.
 And one can only add so much citrus to their worm composting bin, ya know?
 Sure, the city composts too but it still feels wasteful.
 Especially since it takes quite a few grapefruits to fill up a glass.
 Even more so if you are making orange juice!

-1. After you use the citrus fruit, whether it be by juicing or something else, you’ll need to scrape out all remaining fruit with a spoon.
+1. After you use the citrus fruit of 4 grapefruits, whether it be by juicing or something else, you’ll need to scrape out all remaining fruit with a spoon.
 You don’t have to get all Type A about it.
 Some can be left behind.

 2. Then you want to cut the peels into strips.
 Of course, this depends on how you plan to use the candy.
 If you are going to use it as a garnish, julienning the peels is probably best.
 But if you are going to put them in a candy dish or mix them in with your granola, you might want to cube them.
 If you are going to eat them off of your partner during some sexy fun time, maybe slice them into rings?